avi-2-avi/inventory-module/README.md

 ```
 -->

-After that, execute the project using "F5" or the InventoryModule button with the play sign.
+After that, execute the project using "F5" or the InventoryModule button with the play icon.
 If everything was done correctly, the program will execute.

 If the data is not showing, make sure that the database is running locally and that it has "Windows Authentication", or else it won't work.
-If the program in not starting, make sure you have everything all the necesarry software installed.
+If the program in not starting, make sure you have all the necesarry software installed.

 #### Demo